By: Kimberly Young, Executive Director Continuing & Professional Studies

-In the current COVID-19 workplace, leaders are working in virtual, and socially distant environments governed by new rules and requiring new skills.
-Regardless of the worksite conditions or video conferencing platform, the leaders who emerge successful will have to master at least three new essential skills.
+In the current COVID-19 workplace, leaders are working in virtual and socially distant environments governed by new rules and requiring new skills.
+Regardless of the worksite conditions or video conferencing platform, the leaders who emerge successfully will have to master at least three new essential skills.

 We are all being called upon to be more technically agile.
-Mastering Technical Agility means knowing your tools and having a basic understanding and level of comfort with the tools required to do your job.
+Mastering Technical Agility means knowing your tools and having a basic understanding and comfort level with the tools required to do your job.
 It’s okay the first or second time to fumble with the controls of your Zoom or Google conference, but if it is your organization’s chosen platform, by the third time or so, you should be able to navigate with minimal grumbles.
-Technical agility doesn’t mean that you get it perfect every time, it means that you are able to demonstrate your understanding of the basic functionality.
+Technical agility doesn’t mean that you get it perfect every time.
+It means that you can demonstrate your understanding of the basic functionality.
 So what do you do?
 Practice until you are comfortable.
 Most platforms have a free option.
 Download it and practice with friends and family.
-Use it for a video call to someone who doesn’t know how to use it, that will force you to troubleshoot for them and build your capability.
-The more you know, the better you will be able to show up confidently on in your next meeting or presentation.
+Use it for a video call to someone who doesn’t know how to use it.
+That will force you to troubleshoot for them and build your capability.
+The more you know, the better you will be able to show up confidently in your next meeting or presentation.

 Finally, think about how you and your team can be motivated while working in different locations.
-Self and Team Motivation requires that we keep in mind that not all people are motivated in the same way.
+Self and Team Motivation require that we keep in mind that not all people are motivated in the same way.
 In this case, we are talking about motivation to do the tasks at hand under unprecedented circumstances.
-Take stock in what’s going on with your organization and put yourself in the shoes of your employees, are the afraid of lay-offs?
-Are they having trouble staying on task working from home as they struggle with the demands of the household and or the lack of comradery with their colleagues?
-If they are motivated by others, try to create opportunities for group collaboration using some of the online video conferencing tools and let them talk face-to-face rather than presenting with a slide deck.
-Give them time just to interact even if it’s a short amount of time.
+Take stock in what’s going on with your organization and put yourself in the shoes of your employees.
+Are they afraid of lay-offs?
+Are they having trouble staying on task working from home as they struggle with the household’s demands and or the lack of comradery with their colleagues?
+If they are motivated by others, try to create opportunities for group collaboration using online video conferencing tools and let them talk face-to-face rather than presenting with a slide deck.
+Give them time to interact, even if it’s a short amount of time.
 Maybe even allow more flexible hours.
-If there are kids at home, your employee may get more done at night than during the midday, allow that, but keep accountability high and you’ll be fine.
+If there are kids at home, your employee may get more done at night than during the midday, allow that, but keep accountability high, and you’ll be fine.
 Finally, give yourself some grace.
-This is a crazy time that no one could have predicted and perfection is not expected.
+This is a crazy time that no one could have predicted, and perfection is not expected.
 Just try to work on these three essential skills and help your employees to do the same.

 –Kimberly Young, Executive Director, Continuing & Professional Studies